-Alexand Conff Administration

 Name of Staff Member:

 Concern:

 Signed:

 Name:

 Date and Time:

 Received by:

-Date:

-Time:
+Date: Time:

+Time.

 Action Taken:

+Action raken.

 Signed:

 Date:

 ALLEGATIONS AGAINST AN ADULT WHO WORKS WITH CHILDREN

 STRICTLY CONFIDENTIAL

 THE CONTENTS OF THIS REPORT ARE NOT TO BE REPRODUCED, COPIED OR DIVULGED IN ANY WAY.
 INFORMATION IS NOT TO BE DISCUSSED WITH, OR REVEALED TO, PERSONS WHO ARE NOT REQUIRED IN THE INTERESTS OF A CHILD TO HAVE SUCH INFORMATION.
 ALL ENQUIRIES FOR THE USE OF ANY SUCH INFORMATION SHOULD BE MADE TO THE LOCAL AUTHORITY DESIGNATED OFFICER